ColorlibHQ/AdminLTE/.github/CONTRIBUTING.md

----
-layout: page
-title: Contributing Guide
----
+# Contributing to AdminLTE

 Contributions are always **welcome and recommended**!
 Here is how for beginner's: [Get started with open source click here](https://youtu.be/GbqSvJs-6W4)

 1. Contribution Requirements :
     * When you contribute, you agree to give a non-exclusive license to AdminLTE.io to use that contribution in any context as we (AdminLTE.io) see appropriate.
     * If you use content provided by another party, it must be appropriately licensed using an [open source](https://opensource.org/licenses) license.
     * Contributions are only accepted through GitHub pull requests.
     * Finally, contributed code must work in all supported browsers (see above for browser support).